gioapru/gioapru.github.io/_pages/expose.md

 * Background.
 This part focuses on providing the _essential_ elements required to understand the rest of the Expose/Thesis.
 Note that I wrote "essential": whoever is going to read your thesis is _an expert_, so you do not need to write everything that mankind has done in the last 10000 years!
 * Related Work.
 This part focuses on _distancing_ your thesis with existing work.
 It is very unlikely that you will be addressing a problem that has "never" been tackled before: typically, substantial papers have focused on very similar problems (if not the very same one!).
 Hence, your goal here is _stating how your work is "better" than previous ones **to address the problem of your thesis**_!

-You should use Section 2 to your advantage: instead of merely "explaining what is (already) known", you should use what is known to point out "what is not (yet) known"!
+You should use Section 2 to your advantage: instead of merely "explaining what is (already) known", you should use what is known to point out "what is not (yet) known" -- which is what **your thesis** will make "known"!

 ### What "not to do"